epfl-lara/cs550/project/README.md

 project.
 It is not a problem if the direction of the project changes later.

-For example, your project consists in verifying correctness of a certain algorithm or datastructure, a good choice of paper may be one where said algorithm or datastructure is presented and/or its correctness is proved.
+For example, your project consists in verifying correctness of a certain algorithm or data structure, a good choice of paper may be one where said algorithm or data structure is presented and/or its correctness is proved.
 In case of doubts, you are welcome to discuss your choice of project and background paper with the teaching staff.